Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 Breadth first Search is a recursive algorithm for searching all the vertices of a graph or tree data structure.

 This algorithm works as follows:
--Start by putting any one of the graph's vertices at the back of a queue.
+- Start by putting any one of the graph's vertices at the back of a queue.
--Take the front item of the queue and add it to the visited list.
+- Take the front item of the queue and add it to the visited list.
--Create a list of that vertex's adjacent nodes.
+- Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.

 I implement this algorithm because to identify a bubble I need of distance from source from each node.